Soft and Fluffy Homemade Pumpkin Waffles

-These pumpkin waffles have the perfect light and fluffy texture you want in a waffle.
-The flavour is amazing, perfect for a fall meal, with the pumpkin and cinnamon.
+These pumpkin waffles have the perfect light and fluffy waffle texture and the flavour is amazing!
+A perfect warm and cozy fall breakfast.

 Waffles, in general, lend themselves to a myriad of different toppings.
-You can even have sweet or savory toppings!
+You can even have sweet or savoury toppings!

-For the recipe, of homemade fall pumpkin waffles; a big stack of waffles with butter melting on top, a few chopped roasted pecans, and a generous amount of fresh maple syrup really cannot bet beat!
-Some other options you may want to try:
+The classic big stack of pumpkin waffles is served with butter melting on top, a few chopped roasted pecans, and a generous amount of fresh maple syrup!
+Some other options you may want to try are,

 - Fresh cut berries with a dusting of icing sugar and a dollop of whipping cream